IraYU/Knabble/README.md

 You will also see any lint errors in the console.

-**Note: to improve application performance and do deeper testing we can use React + D3 + `react-faux-dom` [https://github.com/Olical/react-faux-dom] So, using the faux dom we can use all the D3.js API methods and explore snapshot testing**

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-**Note: there is only one test for lineChart component that shows rendering without crashing.
-But unfortunately we can render only svg tag.
-This is because of Enzyme is limited to what React exposes, and React is not aware of the appended elements by D3.js.
-There is the information that it can be fixed by using `react-faux-dom` [https://github.com/Olical/react-faux-dom]**
+**Note: Due to the lack of time, deep experience in testing d3 library and documentation for it, I didn’t manage to implement all the needed tests to cover implemented features.
+There is only one test for lineChart component that shows rendering without crashing.
+Unfortunately it almost useless since in test the only thing we have rendered is svg tag, but React can’t get inside of it and get access to the inner d3 elements, this is because of Enzyme limitation to what React exposes.
+There is no much information in public to solve it while keeping all the advantages of d3, probably it might be solved by using react-faux-dom (https://github.com/Olical/react-faux-dom), anyway this is a field for growth for me.**